kemapak/blog/Testing/Testing Design Patterns for UI.md

 ## Patterns

 ### Pauses or Delay (anti-pattern)
 Do not use artificial pauses, explicit waits, sleeps.
 This will make your test more fragile.
 Use framework given smart waits, implicit waits, async/wait.
-If the code for some reason does not execute the system wide timeout will kick in.
+If the code for some reason does not execute, the system wide timeout will kick in.

 _For example_: `sleep(300);`

 ### Fixture Management
 #### Setup
 ##### Inline Setup
-If the fixture is simple, it does not need to be used in multiple test cases.
+If the fixture is simple, if it does not need to be used in multiple test cases.
 The fixture is created inside a test case.
 TODO: Add example;

 ##### Implicit Setup (Test Suite)